2023 Solar Incentives Guide for Atascadero, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar panels.
-Property tax exemptions let you ignore the added value of your solar system when calculating the amount of property tax you need to pay on your home.
+• Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar panels.
+Property tax exemptions allow you to ignore the added value of your solar system when calculating the amount of property tax you need to pay on your house.

-- Net Metering: You may be able to sign a net metering contract with your Atascadero utility company.
-This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-They will then deduct this value from your utility bill each month.
+• Net Metering: You may be able to sign a net metering agreement with your Atascadero utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
+Your utility company will then subtract this value from your utility bill each month.

 Best Regional Coverage